kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 # Transport Parameters

-QUIC Services for Streams uses a subset of Transport Parameters defined in
+QUIC on Streams uses a subset of Transport Parameters defined in {{RFC9000}}.
-{{RFC9000}}.
-Also, one new Transport Parameter specific to QUIC Services for Streams is defined.
+Also, one new Transport Parameter specific to QUIC on Streams is defined.

 ## Permitted and Forbidden Transport Parameters

-In QUIC Services for Streams, use of the following Transport Parameters is allowed.
+In QUIC on Streams, use of the following Transport Parameters is allowed.

 * max_idle_timeout
 * initial_max_data